Jib667/Watchdog/README.md

 # Watchdog - Congressional Monitoring Platform

 Watchdog is a web application designed to provide citizens with accessible information about the U.S. Congress.
-It allows users to explore data on current members of the House and Senate, their committee assignments, their previous votes, their campaign promises, basic biographical information, and whether or not they are voting along lines that match their proported platforms.
+It allows users to explore data on current members of the House and Senate, their committee assignments, and basic biographical information.

 ## Project Structure

 *   `backend/`: Contains the FastAPI backend application.
     *   `app/`: Core application logic, including API routes, data loading, and models.
         *   `main.py`: Main FastAPI application entry point (or adjust if different).
-        *   `core.py`: Handles loading and processing data from YAML files.
+        *   `core.py`: Handles loading and processing data from local static files.
         *   `api.py`: Defines the API endpoints.
-        *   `static/congress_data/`: Stores the downloaded YAML data files.
+        *   `static/congress_data/`: Stores the downloaded legislator/committee YAML data files and the processed bill/vote data copied from the congress tools.
+            *   `*.yaml`: Legislator, Committee, Membership YAML files.
+            *   `congress/<congress_num>/`: Contains processed Bill and Vote data (JSON/XML).
-    *   `update_congress_members_data.py`: Script to download the latest congressional data YAML files.
+    *   `update_congress_members_data.py`: Script to download the latest legislator/committee YAML data files.
+    *   `update_bill_vote_data.py`: Script to manage the `congress_tools` and generate/copy bill/vote data.
     *   `requirements.txt`: Python dependencies for the backend.
     *   `.env` / `.env.example`: Environment variable configuration (if used).
 *   `frontend/`: Contains the React frontend application built with Vite.
+*   `congress_tools/`: **(Local Only - Not Committed)** Directory created locally when `update_bill_vote_data.py` is run.
+Contains a clone of the `unitedstates/congress` repository and its tools/dependencies.
+Ignored by Git.
     *   `src/`: Frontend source code (components, pages, styles).
     *   `package.json`: Node.js dependencies and scripts.
 *   `README.md`: This file.